 31 Jan NO-FEAR WORKSHOP ON EUROPEAN STANDARDISATION

 On the 15th February 2019, the NO-FEAR project will conduct a workshop on European Standardisation.
-Led by partner, TFC Research and Innovation Limited, the workshop will involve a number of societal security research projects including: Driver+, I-Lead, eNotice, ForeSee and the Crisp project.
+Led by partner, TFC Research and Innovation Limited, the workshop will involve a number of societal security research projects including: Driver+, I-Lead, eNotice, and ForeSee.

 Figure 1 – NO-FEAR Virtual Workshop – Participating and collaborating projects

 The workshop is aimed at determining where standardization gaps and opportunities may exist, as perceived by the European security research community.
 The key words are ‘perception’ and ‘research community’.
 At the workshop, we will listen to the engaging discussions based on pre-defined questions, which each participant has received and will answer in advance.
 Through this collaboration and engagement exercise, we aim to learn from the research community experience and obtain their perception and understanding of European security standardisation.
 The outcomes of the workshop will be shared amongst the participant.
 The professional representing the participating projects stem from different research backgrounds, which is deliberate so as to help stimulate the discussions and learn from different viewpoints.

 Obtaining the researchers perspective at this point of the process is key.
 We will use the 3 pillars of the NO-FEAR project to help our discussion.
 The three pillars are listed in Figure 1 and are i/ Acute care of the Patient, ii/ Operations in the Security related Incident, iii/ Training and education of Personnel and Volunteers.
 Valuable knowledge, insight and understanding from individual Researchers perspective will be obtained from the workshop.